 Current budget procedure allows funds to be moved within programs and departments.
-Revenues are underbudgeted amounts by \$1,793,972.
-This is attributable to lower than expected medical and immunization fee activity.
-Expenditures fell short of budgeted amounts by \$3,113,377, primarily due to a reduction of the services and supplies expense category for standard operations.
+Revenues exceeded budgeted amounts by \$1,065,672.
+This is attributable to increase in regulatory revenue from business growth post pandemic recovery.

+Expenditures fell short of budgeted amounts by \$942,863, primarily due to a reduction of services and supplies for standard operations as well as grant funded operations.

-Detailed information of budgeted revenue and expenditures and actual revenue and expenditures are included in the Supplementary Information on page 47 of the Financial Report.
+Detailed information of budgeted revenue and expenditures and actual revenue and expenditures are included in the Supplementary Information on page 48 of the Financial Report.